0xSoEasY/Random-CTF-Tools/FormatString.md

 This tool was born because of the format string exploits used in pwn.
 Actually it support ELF32 and ELF64 formats but, who knows, maybe more in the future...

+You can use this tool to easily convert the content of a formated string dumped.

 Powered by python2
 ## Example of use
 ```bash